supermax/pubsub/docs/README.md

 # Pub/Sub Messaging in Unity

-**Pu-Sub Messenger** is a Lightweight, Open Source Library for Unity.
+**Pub-Sub Messenger** is a Lightweight, Open Source Library for Unity.
 This library will provide a pub-sub mechanism that is a part of SOLID principles in programming.

 ## Contents